 Amy Zaranek is a writer and editor from Michigan.

 Amy holds an MFA from Ashland University.
 Her writing mainly focuses on themes of conservation, agriculture, and military relationships.
-Click through the link to read more of her work, and to find out how to support her writing on Patreon.
+Click the link to read more of her work, and to find out how to support her writing on Patreon.

 Amy is available for readings and presentations.
 She loves sharing literary craft with students and adults alike.
 Visit her appearances page to schedule a reading or classroom talk.